Gold-Plated Roofs in South Pasadena

 To be fair, the prevailing situation, in which the state became the owner of a bunch of homes located within that planned right-of-way is not entirely its fault — it really meant to build that freeway, but it underestimated the city’s tenacity and effectiveness in opposing it.
 All that, however, is no justification of has gone on since CalTrans’ aquisition of all that land in South Pasadena.
 Since CalTrans was unable to proceed with its freeway, it decided to save money by not demolishing the homes it acquired, and renting them out while it waited for a green light for its freeway, that never came.
 In the meantime, years (make that decades) have gone by and CalTrans, in its capacity as a landlord of those houses became responsible for their maintenance.
 And here is where the fun began.

 To begin with, CalTrans took the position that the homes in question are historical, and as such cannot be just repaired — they have to be restored to historical standards.
 Restored in order to be torn down for a freeway?
 Yep.
 That’s our beloved California bureacracy in action.
 And before you expend any sympathy on CalTrans’ plight in being caught in that Catch-22 predicament, be advised that another arm of the state, namely, the State Historical Preservation Office, takes the position that what CalTrans says just ain’t so.
 The Times quotes the Preservation Office head as characterizing CalTrans’ designation of these houses as historical, to be “bogus.”
 The CalTrans honcho’s response: “I misspoke in referring to all of these projects as historic structures.”
 So how did those folks run up six-figure tabs on the replacement of ordinary roofs on ordinary homes?
 Good question.
+That question is better to be asked to a professional, such as asking roofing contractors in Denver, or roofing contractors in any location, to gain some advice on the matter.

 The culprit turns out to be “a ‘whopping fee’ tacked onto each project.
 Broken into a series of separate charges, the fee went to Direct Construction Unit, a small arm of the state’s General Services Departm.
 It amounted to nearly 20% of the cost of each job, the records show.”